Skip to main content

 By walking through real-world examples, attendees will see how AI-generated suggestions can be turned into class discussions, student activities, or assessment opportunities.
 We will also reflect on both the benefits and the limitations of these emerging tools.

-By the session’s end, participants will have concrete ideas for incorporating LLMs into course design across disciplines.
+By the session’s end, participants will have actionable ideas for incorporating LLMs into course design across disciplines.
 The goal is to enrich the learning experience by stimulating student curiosity, supporting problem-solving creativity, and equipping educators with a forward-thinking toolkit to use in their own teaching.

 Instructor: Dr. Chester Ismay